Clicky

 • Fragments: Echo of Starvation, Echo of Persistence, Echo of Remnants, and Echo of Obscurity.

-• Helmet: Void Siphon, Heavy Ammo Finder, and Heavy Ammo Scout
+• Helmet: Void Siphon, Heavy Ammo Finder, and Heavy Ammo Scout.

-• Chest: Concussive Dampener and resistance mods matching your enemy’s damage
+• Chest: Concussive Dampener and Resistance Mods based on your enemies.

-• Legs: Surge mods matching your weapons
+• Legs: Weapon Surge Mod matching your equipped weapons.

 Gameplay Loop